opensearch-project/documentation-website/_integrations/index.md

 If you have not installed any integrations, you'll be prompted to install them from the Integrations interface.
 Supported integrations are listed under the **Available** window.

 To add an integration, select the desired pre-packaged assets.
 Currently, OpenSearch Integrations has two flows: Add or Try it.

-### Try it
+The following example uses the Try it flow.

-1. Select
+1.

-### Add
+2.